LarsKoelpin/typescript-to-graphql/Readme.md

 }
 ```

-To kickstart the transformer, add it to your typeDefs schema.ts
+Finally, to kickstart the transformer, add it to your typeDefs schema.ts
 ```typescript
 import {
   addMockFunctionsToSchema,